php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-public-path"></a>
 #### `public_path()` {.collection-method}

-The `public_path` function returns the fully qualified path to your application's `public` directory.
+The `public_path` function returns the fully qualified path to the `public` directory.
 You may also use the `public_path` function to generate a fully qualified path to a given file within the public directory:

     $path = public_path();